Frequently Asked Questions

 What should I do if my animal dies?

-In the sad event your animal dies, we would appreciate you notifying us by logging in and updating your details, or you can phone us on 02 8338 9063.
-If you are a Global Micro Gold member and you buy another pet, the balance of that year’s membership can be transferred to your new pet.Back to top
+In the sad event your animal dies, we would appreciate you notifying us by logging in and updating your details so we can update your records accordingly.Back to top

 Where can I download your forms?

 You can find Global Micro forms on our website under the Forms tab.Back to top

 All our policies are located at the bottom of any page on our website.Back to top

 I am a Vet/Implanter and don’t have a Global Micro ID number